HsingHaoLiang/cal_prop/README.md

 For vapor pressure predictions, the corresponding prediction, ensemble standard deviation, and expected error are also reported.

 The expected error estimates the possible error of each prediction.
 A smaller value generally indicates a more reliable prediction.
-It is provided as a reliability reference, not as a confidence interval.

 ## 📁 Repository Structure